Grand Canyon University's Five-Point Plan

 Creating jobs on campus and in west Phoenix

-GCU has become an anchor institution in west Phoenix that now employs more than 10,000 people and GCE employs an additional 6,000+.
+GCU has become an anchor institution in west Phoenix that now employs more than 10,000 people and GCU’s partner, Grand Canyon Education (GCE) employs an additional 6,000+.
 As the university has grown, GCU and its partners now create an annual economic impact of $2.1 billion according to a study by Elliott Pollack & Co.
-GCU has also launched 10 new business enterprises, including a hotel, golf course, two public restaurants, a merchandise company, a student ad agency and coffee and pizza companies.
-These enterprises provide management opportunities for recent graduates and employment opportunities for nearly 500 graduates, students and local residents, while also providing an economic stimulus for west Phoenix.
-GCU also offers free rent at its business incubator space, Canyon Ventures, that houses 13 start-up businesses.
+GCU has also launched 10 business enterprises, including a hotel, golf course, two public restaurants, a merchandise company and coffee and pizza companies.
+These enterprises provide management opportunities for recent graduates and employment opportunities for over 500 graduates, students and local residents, while also providing an economic stimulus for west Phoenix.
+GCU also offers no cost space at its business incubator, Canyon Ventures, that houses 13 start-up businesses.
 Six of those are already opening storefronts or headquarters in Phoenix.

 10,000+ GCU employees and 6,000+ GCE employees